giancosta86/LockAPI/README.md

 From now on, you can use the functions available in the **lockapi** package.

+## Reference

+The full GoDoc reference is available at [this page](https://godoc.org/github.com/giancosta86/LockAPI/lockapi).

 ## Example programs

 Simple example programs can be found in the test package: